On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Practical Algorithm

+The labeled subset $\gD_l$ enables us to train the target model in a self-training manner.
+Notice that the variance term in Theorem~\ref{thm:gen_bound} depends on the number of data in $\gD_l$, i.e., $n_l = |\gX_{\gD_l}|$.
+Besides querying more pseudo-labeled data as mentioned above, we can further reduce the variance by leveraging data augmentation technique mixup~\citep{zhang2017mixup} to enlarge the subset $\gD_l$, i.e., we construct an augmented dataset $\tilde{\gD_l}$,

-The subset $\gD_l$ with reliable pseudo-labels enables us to train the target model in a supervised manner.
-Since we cannot access the source training data, we fix the source model classifier $\vg^{s_j}$, and update each feature extractor $\vf^{s_j}$ to adapt the target domain, which implicitly incorporate the information from the source domain.
+where $\lambda\in [0,1]$ is the mixup ratio.
+Since we cannot access the source training data, we fix the source model classifier $\vg^{s_j}$ and update each feature extractor $\vf^{s_j}$ to adapt the target domain, which implicitly incorporates the information from the source domain.
 Therefore, the cross-entropy loss for each feature extractor $\vf^{s_j}$ is given by